slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 repetition, but remains fresh at every instance, like a fruit that never rots and hides a never tiring flavor!

-At the beginning of my third trip to India, nonetheless, I was drowning in deep sorrow.
+At the beginning of my first trip to India, nonetheless, I was drowning in deep sorrow.
 The days that preceded the trip where the scenario for a series of unfortunate, or with respect to some, even terrible events.
 The dark apotheosis of this series was, I advance, a state